How to Do Low Heart Rate Running + 5 Tips To Get It Right

 If the same runner had been running consistently for more than two years, he would be able to bump this up to 149 bpm for all training runs, with the first mile at 139 bpm.

-Most runners typically fall into the second modification category, in that they have one factor that compromises their “haleness” as a runner, whether that’s from carrying excess weight, getting frequent colds, training inconsistently, or otherwise.
+Most runners typically fall into the second modification category, in that they have one factor that compromises their “haleness” as a runner, whether that’s from carrying excess weight, getting frequent colds, training inconsistently, having a lower cardio fitness level, or otherwise.

 For that reason, the majority of runners typically subtract five from their baseline 180 – age number.